General Classical Music Trivia

 Answer: Spain

-Question: In what century did Henry Purcell live?
+Question: In which century did Henry Purcell compose like a Baroque boss?

 Answer: 17th